-5.2 Board Meetings
+5.2 Board meetings

-The Board ordinarily meets at least four (4) times a year at quarterly intervals which had been scheduled well in advance before the end of the preceding financial year to facilitate the Directors in planning their meeting schedule for the year.
+The Board ordinarily meets at least four (4) times a year at quarterly intervals which are scheduled well in advance before the end of the preceding financial year to facilitate the Directors in planning their meeting schedule ahead of time.
 Additional meetings are convened when urgent and important decisions need to be made between the scheduled meetings.

-The Board also met on an ad-hoc basis to deliberate urgent issues and matters that required expeditious Board direction or approval.
-In the intervals between Board Meetings, any matters requiring urgent Board decisions and/or approval were sought via circular resolutions which were supported with all the relevant information and explanations required for an informed decision to be made.
+The Board also meets on an ad-hoc basis to deliberate urgent issues and matters that require expeditious Board direction or approval.
+In the intervals between Board meetings, any matters requiring urgent Board decisions and/or approval are sought via circular resolutions, which are supported with relevant information and explanations required for an informed decision to be made.

-5.3 Time Commitment
+5.3 Time commitment